erlichlab/gpstress/README.md

 figs

-The figures folder contains high quality PDFs of the individual delay discounting fits (DS and DW sessions) and the individual risk fits (figures S2-S4).
+The figures folder contains high quality PDFs of the individual delay discounting fits (sessions 1 \& 2, and session 3; figures S2 and S3, respectively).
 Also, if you run the src/analysis/master.m script (and master.Rmd after uncommenting) it will put figures in this folder.